Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 2. Make-up Work: Students have the right to make up work after an excused absence.
 It must be done in a timely manner and students may be assigned to tutorial to make up missed work.
 Teachers determine the amount of time given to complete make-up work.
 Teachers are not required to give you the opportunity to make up work for unexcused absences.

-3. Pre-arranged absences: All absences related to non-school activities must be pre-arranged and there is a maximum of five days.
-The pre-arranged absence form can be obtained from the Attendance Office.
-The form requires signatures from an administrator, teachers, and a parent/guardian.
+3. Principal Approved Absence(s): All other absences must be pre-arranged and there is a maximum of five days per school year.
+The principal approved absence form can be obtained from the Attendance Office.
+The form requires signatures from teachers, and a parent/guardian but can only be approved by a certificated administrator.

 5. Students who are 18 years old or older: Once you turn 18, you may obtain a form from the Attendance Office indicating you wish to write your own notes for excused absences.
 The form requires signatures from your parent/guardian and you.
 The privilege of signing notes may be rescinded by the administration for just cause.